how old do you have to be to be a bartender, Young bartender makes cocktail in martini glass

 • Preparing concoctions by developing one’s palate

 Keep in mind that each mixology class is different and may cater to a different kind of audience.
-There are mixology classes for more casual learners and there are advanced mixology training programs reserved for those who are looking to deepen their knowledge and technical skills.
+There are mixology classes for more casual learners and advanced mixology training programs reserved for those looking to deepen their knowledge and technical skills.

 What are the Benefits of Getting a Mixology Certification?

-Regardless of which kind of learner you are, earning your own mixology certification is certainly going to earn you some bragging rights.
+Regardless of which kind of learner you are, earning your mixology certification will undoubtedly earn you some bragging rights.
 Here are some solid reasons why you should take a mixology class:

 • Knowing about drink history gives you credible talking points when entertaining patrons